artimishraa/onlyapps/README.md

 We thank you for choosing Only Apps and trust that you will enjoy using our apps with the assurance of complete privacy.

-Published on Google Play by &mobi
+Published on Google Play by OnlyEssential